Will your French visa actually pass?

 Conclusion

 France's formal language requirements are graduated and accessible.
 No French is needed for the initial visa.
 A functional level (B1) makes daily life genuinely comfortable.
 The CIR provides free language support after arrival for those who need it.
-Naturalization requires B1 certification.
+Naturalization requires a certified B2 level (raised from B1 on 1 January 2026).
 The investment in French before the move, even at A2, pays immediate dividends in reduced administrative friction, expanded social access, and a faster trajectory toward the comfortable independence that makes long-term France life genuinely rewarding.

 For support navigating the OFII, CIR, and first-year integration sequence, our end-to-end France visa support service covers the full permit pathway including the language-related administrative obligations at each stage.